Oswaldtwistle: The Peel family

-Sir Robert's son (Parsley Peel's grandson), born at Bury was yet another Robert Peel and in due course Sir Robert Peel; he was a full-time politician and rose to be Prime Minister.
+Sir Robert's son (Parsley Peel's grandson), born at Bury, was yet another Robert Peel and in due course Sir Robert Peel; he was a full-time politician, founder of the Metropolitan Police, and rose to be Prime Minister.
 Another historical figure associated with the textile industry was James Hargreaves, inventor of the Spinning Jenny.

 Power loom riots

 The people of Oswaldtwistle were involved in the power loom riots of 1826.
-The mechanisation of the textile industry (with the introduction of looms powered by steam engines from the 1820s onwards) resulted in redundancies, low wages, and starvation.
+The mechanisation of the textile industry (with the introduction of looms powered by steam engines from the 1820s onwards) resulted in redundancies, low wages, and hunger.
 On 26 April, a large number of cotton workers attacked the factory in White Ash (Brookside Mill) in Oswaldtwistle, about a mile from Hargreaves' workshop, destroying looms and other equipment.
 The riots went on for three days, extending to all cotton towns in central Lancashire.

 Coal

 Oswaldtwistle is part of the Burnley Coalfield and had a number of coal mines such as Aspen Colliery 53.752°N 2.400°W next the canal and the East Lancashire line, having both a canal basin and railway siding.
 Mining here is thought to have commenced in the early 19th century and the colliery closed in 1930.
 The remains of the site which includes two stone-built engine beds and a bank of 24 beehive type coke ovens are protected as a scheduled monument.

 Others in the hills to the south, include: Broadfield Colliery 53.737°N 2.381°W which in the 1840s had a surface tramroad connected to the printworks at Foxhill Bank via Moscow Mills; Sough Lane Colliery 53.730°N 2.429°W which had a tramroad connecting it to Knuzden; And Town Bent Colliery 53.736°N 2.397°W.